paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 ### Share Your Findings

 Feel free to post your decoded styling list in the session chat and share if any parameters were unexpected or gave you ideas for your own styling!

 ---

+## 🎉 Session Wrap-up

+**What we've done today:**
+- Published your first Docsify-This page
+- Explored styling options
+- Decoded URL parameters
+- Got resources for continued learning

+**Keep the momentum going** with the "On Your Own" challenges!

+---